abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ### Initial deployment

-First of all we need to bootstrap server with initial installation and initial deployment of the app and other services.
+First of all, we need to bootstrap the server with the initial installation and deployment of the app and other services.

-#### Pre-requisites
+#### Prerequisites

-- Docker installed on local machine.
+- Docker installed on the local machine.
-- Domain.
+- Server with a public IP.
-- Server with public IP.
+- Domain pointed to the server.
-- SSH connection from local machine to the server with SSH-keys.
+- SSH connection from the local machine to the server using SSH keys.
-- Open 443 and 80 ports on server.
+- Open ports 443 and 80 on the server.
-- (optional) Configure firewall with open just 443, 80 and 22 ports.
+- (Optional) Configure the firewall to open only ports 443, 80, and 22.

-An example of firewall config for server might look like:
+An example of the firewall configuration for the server might look like:
 ![Firewall config](/assets/images/articles/8_firewall_config.png)

 #### Install Kamal locally